SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here is a detailed schedule for all the home games at Oracle Park.

-Tickets are always in high demand, so make sure you purchase them as soon as your plans to visit SF are locked down.
-The main gate opens two hours before the games.
-Other gates will open 90 minutes before game time.
+Tickets are always in high demand, so make sure you purchase them when your plans to visit SF are locked down.

 Here is the information for Giants games today, tonight, and for the rest of the season.